CreateUNSW/github-pages-workshop/__slides/Static_Sites.md

 ## What is a Static Site?

-* A series of a webpages
+* A series of webpages
 * Can have HTML, CSS, and Javascript
-* Depending on the generator can use other web technologies
+* In terms of the "stack" model of web dev they are just the front-end slice.

 ## Advantages